School Age Calculator UK

 The table below outlines the child age for each school grade in the England, Northern Ireland, Scotland and Wales.

-In the UK students in reception are 4 or 5 years old.
+In the UK students start school in Reception at the age of 4 or 5 years old.
 In Year 1 students are 5 or 6 years old.
 In year 3 students are 7 or 8 years old.
 Students finish primary school in year 6 at the age of 10 or 11 years old.

 As one of the key school years, students start secondary school in year 7 at 11 or 12 years old.